 “W” is a professional colleague – somebody I know through volunteer work in the FHIR standard for health data sharing, which is now Federal policy in the US.
 It’s funny how many people in that field got into it because they personally experienced how important it can be to have such information.

 Earlier this year, a hospital worker visited W’s home late one evening to assess a family member during a crisis.
 Looking at the current symptoms, the worker asked if the hospital had done a particular scan.
 “W” didn’t have the scan itself but she did have the radiology report, and was able to answer.
 An important decision was made immediately on how to address the crisis, without delay … because the family had the information, even though the clinician didn’t, at that moment.
 Isn’t that great??
 The clinician didn’t even walk away with a to-do for herself or her colleagues.

 Story 3: N.S., 2020

 “N” is the daughter of a high school friend of mine.
 She lives in Singapore.
-This winter an emergency developed, requiring urgent brain surgery, involving lots of image exchange high pressure, to assess the case.
-(Imagine how my friend felt – how you’d feel – with a daughter on the other side of the world facing this challenge.
+This winter an emergency developed, requiring urgent brain surgery, involving lots of image exchange under high pressure, to assess the case.
+(Imagine how my friend felt – how you’d feel – with a daughter on the other side of the world facing this challenge.)

 Fortunately “N” had previously lived in Toronto, where her previous scan at North York General was stored in the PocketHealth cloud.
 Using that account she was able to upload additional CDs and cloud-share with distant doctors.
 After the surgery at Mayo Clinic was successfully completed, she summed it up: “I’ve been able to share my scans with several neurologists in Singapore and then seek second opinions in three countries.”
 From home.